CERT-Polska/karton/README.md

 pip3 install karton-core
 ```

-In order to setup the whole backend environment you will also need MinIO and Redis, see the [docs](https://karton-core.readthedocs.io/en/latest/getting_started.html#installation) for details.
+In order to setup the whole backend environment you will also need S3-compatible storage and Redis, see the [docs](https://karton-core.readthedocs.io/en/latest/getting_started.html#installation) for details.

 ## Example usage
 To use karton you have to provide class that inherits from Karton.